KeplerGO/pyke/README.rst

 PyKE3 is the latest generation of the Kepler/K2/TESS toolkit.
 It provides the following key improvements:

-* PyKE is now a true Python package installable via `pip`;
+* PyKE is now a `pip`-installable package and supports both Python 2 and 3;
-* tasks are now added to the path as unix-style command-line tools;
+* tasks are now available both as command-line tools and Python functions;
-* both Python 2 and 3 are now supported;
 * PyKE no longer depends on PyRAF and is TESS-ready.

 Example use